rsaggio87/LeaveOutTwoWay/README.md

  * Code now is significantly faster in computing (Bii,Pii).
 In particular, we have introduced the following changes:

                 * Added CMG routine to speed computation of linear system involving the Laplacian matrix as design matrix.
-Users need to make sure that the CMG package is installed and placed in the main directory as shown in the GitHub repository.

                 * Read movers-stayers structure to fasten computation of (Bii,Pii).

   * In terms of speed, for the test dataset used in "example.m":

                 * With version 1.32 the code takes 260 seconds to compute (Bii,Pii).

                 * With version 1.5 the code takes 23 seconds to compute (Bii,Pii)

 # Next Releases